Docs

 }

-The advantage with this approach is that you have one Java file less to maintain.
-Both approaches are suitable for Vaadin.
+The advantage of this approach is that you have one less Java file to maintain.
+Both approaches, though, are suitable for Vaadin.

 Application services often need to communicate with repositories to fetch and store data.
 They also need to pass this data to the presentation layer.
-For this, there are two options: pass the entities directly, or pass Data Transfer Objects (DTO:s).
-Both have their own pros and cons.
+For this, there are two options: pass the entities directly; or pass Data Transfer Objects (DTO:s).
+Both have advantages and disadvantages.

 Entities

-When the application service passes the entities directly to the presentation layer, the entities become a part of the application layer API.
-Many service methods delegate to the corresponding repository methods, for example like this:
+When the application service passes the entities directly to the presentation layer, they become part of the application layer API.
+Many service methods delegate to the corresponding repository methods.
+Here’s an example of this:

 @Service